 Content means data or information in any form, whether text, visual (still or moving) audio or any combination of the foregoing;

-Damages means all and any losses, damages, costs (including reasonable attorney’s fees) and liabilities;
+Damages means all and any losses, damages, costs, expense, fees (including reasonable attorney’s fees) and liabilities incurred by a party to this Agreement as a result of a breach, default or other violation of the terms of this Agreement by the other party;

 Fees means the sums, if any, to be paid by Reuters to Enron in accordance with Section 9;

-Intellectual Property Rights means patents, trade marks, service marks, trade and service names, copyrights, mask work rights, topography rights, database rights and design rights (whether or not any of them are registered and including applications for registration of any of them), moral rights, trade secrets, know how and rights of confidence; all rights of forms of protection of a similar nature or having similar or equivalent effect to any of them which may subsist anywhere in the world now or in the future;
+Intellectual Property Rights means patents, Trade Marks, copyrights, mask work rights, topography rights, database rights and design rights (whether or not any of them are registered and including applications for registration of any of them), moral rights, trade secrets, know how and rights of confidence; all rights of forms of protection of a similar nature or having similar or equivalent effect to any of them which may subsist anywhere in the world now or in the future;

-Materials means the information, hardware and/or software and related documentation, or any combination of the above, provided by Reuters to Enron as listed in Schedule 3A
+Network means the equipment and telecommunications facilities owned or used by the Reuters Group from time to time, including the Reuters Web, other virtual private networks and the public internet;

-Network means the equipment and telecommunications facilities owned or used by the Reuters Group from time to time, including the Reuters Web other virtual private networks and the public internet;
+Qualifying Revenue means the aggregate value of all Subscription Fees collected by Reuters in respect of the supply of the Specialist Data Service excluding sales taxes and/or other taxes, and/or tariff duties directly levied;

-Qualifying Revenue means the aggregate value of all subscriptions collected by Reuters in respect of the supply of the Specialist Data Service excluding sales taxes and/or other taxes, and/or tariff duties directly levied;
+Reuters Book Rate means ???

 Reuters Group means collectively Reuters Group PLC and its direct and indirect subsidiaries from time to time, including Reuters, and its Authorised Distributors;

 Reuters Service means the services provided from time to time by Reuters to Subscribers including the Specialist Data Service;

-Reuters Web means an intranet controlled by Reuters that uses Internet technology (i.e. web browsers) to retrieve and display data;
+Reuters Web means an intranet controlled by Reuters that uses internet technology (i.e. web browsers) to retrieve and display data;

-Specialist Data means the Content provided by Enron and agreed between the parties as described in Schedule 1, as updated, enhanced, modified, altered or changed in accordance with this Agreement;
+Specialist Data means the Content provided by Enron and agreed between the parties as described in Schedule 1, as updated or enhanced in accordance with this Agreement;

-Specialist Data Service means the service to consist of or consisting in the supply of the Specialist Data to Subscribers;
+Specialist Data Service means the service to consist of or consisting in the supply of the Specialist Data to Subscribers by Reuters;

 Specification means the document setting out details in respect of the Specialist Data including technical, security, delivery, support and format requirements for the Specialist Data as set out in Schedule 3;